 Liberal Arts Degree Completion Program, B.A. - Continuing & Global Education

-Liberal Studies Online Program
+Liberal Arts Online Program

 The B.A. in Liberal Arts Degree Completion Program facilitates undergraduate degree completion for upper division students with a previous history of Fresno State academic success.
 The program is most suitable for working adults or those who otherwise would not return to Fresno State to complete a traditional degree program.
 The program offers significant flexibility through a choice of online courses to satisfy degree requirements within a one- to two-year program.